Menu

 Edited by Alexa Alice Joubin.
 Palgrave, 2022

-Co-edited with Tom Bishop, Ton Hoenselaars, and Stephen O’Neill.
+Co-edited by Tom Bishop, Alexa Alice Joubin, Ton Hoenselaars, and Stephen O’Neill.
 Routledge, 2022

 Co-edited with Aneta Mancewicz.
 Palgrave Macmillan, 2018